KATE DAHLGREN, Ph.D.

 deniz kosereisoglu, b.S.

 Deniz graduated from William and Mary in 2020 with a B.S. in Neuroscience.
 As an undergraduate student she was involved in various research projects and managed a lab investigating the effects of nicotine on anxiety.
 Throughout her three and a half years in the lab she explored different behavioral paradigms using rodent models while leading lab administration.
 Her current interests range from psychopharmacology and the impact of substance use on psychological disorders, to the exploration of mental illness as a public health issue.
-As a member of the CCNC, Deniz currently plays an integral role in data management and recruitment efforts.
+As a member of the CCNC, Deniz plays an integral role in data management, recruitment efforts, and public outreach.
 In the future, she hopes to pursue an advanced degree in neuroscience.

 ASHLEY LAMBROS, B.S.